Mother of God School: Background

 Mother of God School was founded in 1987 to help meet the needs of parents with young children in the Mother of God Community.
-The Community is a group of primarily Catholic laypeople living in Montgomery County, Maryland who have made a commitment to help one another live as intentional disciples of Christ and thus the School also tries to promote a Catholic and Christ-life awareness among in its students and faculty.
+The Community is a group of primarily Catholic laypeople living in Montgomery County, Maryland who have made a commitment to help one another live as intentional disciples of Christ and thus the school also tries to promote a Catholic and Christ-life awareness among in its students and faculty.
 The current principal is Melissa Sloan and the president is W. Hall Miller.

 In the mid 1980s, the Community experienced an influx of younger families who needed to enroll their children in local schools.
 To help meet these needs, Community members voted to purchase a piece of land along Goshen Road and construct a school.
 The three-story brick building was built which was joined to a white brick building called "Goshen House" which houses a sizable chapel and living areas for some members of the community.
 In 1994, the school's second major construction project was completed: a brick building housing a large gym and several classrooms.
 The gym is used as a sports facility, a cafeteria, a place to hold school plays, a conference and meeting facility, and a place to hold Mass and other prayer services.
 The buildings face a central courtyard housing a statue of the Virgin Mary which would later be used in the school's annual May Crowning, one of many traditions shared by both the school and community.
 The students of the school spent two years in an unused public school building nearby before the construction of the Goshen Road campus was completed.

 After review of the school, the Archdiocese of Washington determined Mother of God met the diocese's "Policies for Catholic Schools" and accepted it as an affiliated Catholic school.
 In 1999, the school was first accredited by the Middle States Association of Colleges and Schools.
 It is currently accredited by the Southern Association of Colleges and Schools.
 After graduation Mother of God School students have been accepted into magnet programs at surrounding public high schools as well as at many local private high schools including Our Lady of Good Counsel, St. John's Catholic Prep, Connelly School of the Holy Child, Georgetown Prep, Oakcrest and the Academy of the Holy Cross.
 Graduates have often been awarded scholarships for merit in academics, music and art.

-The school currently has around 200 students but can easily accommodate some 250 students.
-The School has a Pre-Kindergarten program for three, four, and five-year-old children.
-For other grades the core curriculum includes Religion, Language Arts, Mathematics, Social Studies and Science.
-In addition students in grades K-8 also benefit from classes in art, music, foreign language, physical education, library, and computer science.
+The school currently has around 250 students.
+The school has a Pre-Kindergarten program for three, four, and five-year-old children.
+For other grades, the core curriculum includes Religion, Language Arts, Mathematics, Social Studies, and Science.
+In addition, students in grades K-8 also benefit from classes in Art, Music, Foreign Language, Physical Education, Library, and Computer Science.